BenMaltby/rascii/README.md

 # rascii
-Experimental Ascii Renderer in Python
+Experimental 2D Ascii Renderer in Python

+It isn't that good, but i just wanted to try and make one.
+I don't think it has any real use, but looks cool!